singerng/steinberg-formalization/README.md

-# A formalization of Steinberg relations
+# A formalization of Chevalley groups

-A Lean verification of the lifting of Steinberg relations, first proved by Noah Singer and Ryan O'Donnell in a [recent paper](https://arxiv.org/pdf/2411.05916).
+A Lean verification of certain presentations of Chevalley-like groups.

-The main theorem states that a strict subset of the Steinberg relations imply the rest.
+The main theorem we formalize was first proved by Ryan O'Donnell and Noah G. Singer in a [recent paper](https://arxiv.org/pdf/2411.05916).
+The main theorem states that in a particular Chevalley-like group (the graded, unipotent B3-large group), a certain subset of Steinberg relations is sufficient to install the entire group.

 ## Installing Lean